Does Struggling With Grief Actually Make You Horny?

 You may have heard of the five stages of grief: denial, anger, bargaining, depression and, finally, acceptance.
-But it might be worth adding a sixth stage: getting superhorny.
+But it might be worth adding a sixth stage: getting horny.

 The depths of grief

-This particular carnal coping mechanism may seem like a trope of TV and film, but it's built in reality, even if there's more nuance to understanding how the feelings of grief and horniness coexist.
+This particular carnal coping mechanism may seem like a trope of TV and film, but it's rooted in reality, even if there's more nuance in understanding how the feelings of grief and being horny coexist.
 Most important, grief is not only a response to the death of a loved one.
 It is born of deep and powerful sorrow and distress that can be brought on by the loss of a job, the end of a relationship, or a year spent inside and isolated from family and friends.

-It can also be a metaphorical hole in your heart that you're looking to fill, according to Patti Britton, Ph.D., a clinical sexologist in Los Angeles, who explained that horniness often hits before you reach the final stage of grief.
+It can also be a metaphorical hole in your heart you're looking to fill, according to Patti Britton, Ph.D., a clinical sexologist in Los Angeles, who said horniness often hits before you reach the final stage of grief.

 "Part of opening yourself up to sex as a remedy is that sex, invariably and naturally, brings us to a state of connection, even if we're not feeling intimate," Britton said.
 "All the senses are engaged in a sexual act.
 And what this is really a remedy for is not being alone.
 It's really filling the void of the empty heart."